panzi/punktum/README.md

 again not if the reqular expression (that has the not processed escaped quote in it) had matched.

+The way the regular expression used to parse quoted strings works means that if the last quote in a file is escaped (`\"`) it is taken as the ending quote of a quoted value anyway.

 Instead of `=` this dialect also accepts `:`, but only if there is no space between it and the variable name.